 Review of the 2013 - 2021 Housing Element Programs Name of Program Objective Status of Program Implementation Program Action received through the City's Comcate database (a program that residents can email questions regarding various City related issues).
-Housing Choice Voucher Program Continue to support the assistance of 110 households each year throughout the planning period.
-Provide referrals to households in need of housing assistance.
-Encourage property owners to accept Section 8 assistance The City has continuously participated in the Housing Choice Voucher Program (Section 8) administered by the Roseville Housing Authority and Placer County Housing Authority throughout the planning period.
+Housing Choice Voucher Program The City has continuously participated in the Housing Choice Voucher Program (Section 8) administered by the Roseville Housing Authority and Placer County Housing Authority throughout the planning period.
 The program provides rental assistance to very low-income households in Rocklin.
 Between 100 (in 2013) and 193 (in 2019) vouchers per month were in Rocklin.
-Continue Affordable Housing Development Provide available financial and regulatory incentives to non-profit housing corporations, private developers, and public agencies to increase the supply of housing affordable to Rocklin's lower and moderate-income households throughout the planning period.
+Continue Affordable Housing Development incentives to non-profit housing corporations, private developers, and public agencies to increase the supply of housing affordable to Rocklin's lower and moderate-income households throughout the planning period.
 Maintain a list of qualified housing developers with a track record of producing quality housing that includes affordable units.
 Provide information on potential sites which will be compiled in a list format and provided on the City's website within one year of adoption of the Housing Element.
-In addition, communicate with the development community the City's goal to provide quality housing affordable to lower and moderate- income households. new apartment projects to be developed in the City.
-It is estimated that, combined, these projects would provide more than 200 units with rental prices that serve both low- and some very low-income households.
-A rezone for one of Modify and continue; combined with #9.
+In addition, communicate with the development community the City's goal to provide quality In 2013, 2014, and 2015, the City did not receive any requests from non-profit housing agencies to develop affordable housing.
+In 2016, the City worked with two specific developers processing planning entitlements for new apartment projects to be developed in the City.
+It is estimated that, combined, these projects would provide more than 200 units with rental prices that serve both lowand some very low-income households.
+A rezone for one of the projects was approved in December 2016.
+The Rocklin Gateway project was approved by City Council in 2017 and proposed 41 units at an affordable rent to low-income individuals.
+However, the project has not yet been built due to funding issues.
+The Quarry Place project, which included 162 units for low-income households and 18 units for very low-income households, was approved by City Council on October 8, 2019.
+The City has also been in discussions regarding future properties with several other affordable housing developers.
+Modify and continue; combined with #9.